I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

 Every time I have driven by this billboard along the I-10, it renews my faith in the greatness of this nation to overcome obstacles through the leadership of exceptional individuals.
 Truly inspirational!

-Peter H. almost 5 years ago from Highland, CA
+Peter H. about 5 years ago from Highland, CA